sagemath/trac_to_gh/Issue 3844.md

 # Issue 3844: notebook -- worksheet should call sys.path.append(DATA) when being initalized

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3844

 Original creator: was